Orson Welles: Television projects

-In 1955, Welles also directed two television series for the BBC.
-The first was Orson Welles' Sketch Book, a series of six 15-minute shows featuring Welles drawing in a sketchbook to illustrate his reminiscences for the camera (including such topics as the filming of It's All True and the Isaac Woodard case), and the second was Around the World with Orson Welles, a series of six travelogues set in different locations around Europe (such as Vienna, the Basque Country between France and Spain, and England).
-Welles served as host and interviewer, his commentary including documentary facts and his own personal observations (a technique he would continue to explore in later works).
+In 1955, Welles directed two television series for the BBC.
+The first was Orson Welles' Sketch Book, six 15-minute shows featuring Welles drawing in a sketchbook to illustrate his reminiscences including the filming of It's All True and the Isaac Woodard case.
+The second was Around the World with Orson Welles, six travelogues set in locations around Europe (such as Vienna, the Basque Country, and England).
+Welles served as host and interviewer, his commentary including documentary facts and his observations (a technique he would continue to explore in later works).

-During Episode 3 of Sketchbook, Welles makes a deliberate attack on the abuse of police powers around the world.
-The episode starts with him telling the story of Isaac Woodard, an African-American veteran of the South Pacific during World War II being falsely accused by a bus driver of being drunk and disorderly, who then has a policeman remove the man from the bus.
-Woodard is not arrested right away, but rather he is beaten into unconsciousness nearly to the point of death and when he finally regains consciousness he is permanently blinded.
-By the time doctors from the US Army located him three weeks later, there was nothing that could be done.
-Welles assures the audience that he personally saw to it that justice was served to this policeman although he doesn't mention what type of justice was delivered.
-Welles then goes on to give other examples of police being given more power and authority than is necessary.
-The title of this episode is "The Police".
+During Episode 3 of Sketchbook, Welles attacks abuse of police powers around the world.
+The episode starts with him telling the story of Isaac Woodard, an African-American veteran during World War II being falsely accused by a bus driver of being drunk and disorderly, who has a policeman remove the man from the bus.
+Woodard is not arrested right away, but beaten unconscious nearly to death and permanently blinded.
+Welles assures the audience that he saw to it that justice was served to the policeman though he does not mention what justice was delivered.
+Welles goes on to give other examples of police being given more power and authority than is necessary.
+The episode is titled "The Police".

 In 1956, Welles completed Portrait of Gina.
 He left the only copy of it in his room at the Hôtel Ritz in Paris.
-The film cans would remain in a lost-and-found locker at the hotel for several decades, where they were discovered in 1986, after Welles's death.
+The film cans would remain in a lost-and-found locker at the hotel for decades, where they were discovered in 1986, after his death.

-Return to Hollywood (1956–1959)
+Return to Hollywood (1956–59)

 In 1956, Welles returned to Hollywood.

-He began filming a projected pilot for Desilu, owned by Lucille Ball and her husband Desi Arnaz, who had recently purchased the former RKO studios.
+He began filming a projected pilot for Desilu, owned by Lucille Ball and her husband Desi Arnaz, who had purchased the former RKO studios.
 The film was The Fountain of Youth, based on a story by John Collier.
 Originally deemed not viable as a pilot, the film was not aired until 1958—and won the Peabody Award for excellence.

-Welles guest starred on television shows including I Love Lucy.
+Welles guest-starred on television shows including I Love Lucy.
 On radio, he was narrator of Tomorrow (October 17, 1956), a nuclear holocaust drama produced and syndicated by ABC and the Federal Civil Defense Administration.

-Welles's next feature film role was in Man in the Shadow for Universal Pictures in 1957, starring Jeff Chandler.
+Welles's next feature role was in Man in the Shadow for Universal Pictures in 1957, starring Jeff Chandler.